noahehall/theBookOfNoah/0current/languages/scala/scala.verbose.md

 ## terms

+- stateful object: an object has state if its behavior is influenced by its history, i.e. if behavior (future results) changes over time due to previous conditions
 - laziness: concept in functional program to speed up perf issues
   - to compute a value only when its needed
   - lazy evaluation: storing the previous result of a lazy value, so that on the next access it its not recomputed